The cheetah was a sacred cat to the Egyptians.

 In temples like Deer el-Bahari in northern Africa, cheetahs were often depicted with collars and leashes which suggested a place within the household.
 To some extent cheetahs also displaced hunting dogs in ancient Egypt.
 Although not necessarily used to obtain food, they were used in coursing by royalty.

-Indeed, a quick glance at the statue below reminds us of the small, rounded head that the cheetah has relative to its body size.
+Indeed, a quick glance at the Sphinx below reminds us of the small, rounded head that the cheetah has relative to its body size.
 The front feet of this statue once resembled those of a cheetah with permanent, protruding claws.

 Today the cheetah’s presence as the body of the Sphinx remains a secret.
 We have long forgotten that our evolution is tied to this flying killer with a sprinting stride of six metres.
 Those willing to honour Mafdet will find that the path of death leads to rebirth.
 With this in mind, we start to see why this powerful goddess was also referred to as the Lady of the House of Life.